tukasa0001/TownOfHost/README-EN.md

 ## Japanese Role Name

 By activating, the Role name can be displayed in Japanese.
-If the client language is English, this setting is meaningless unless `Force Japanese` is enabled.
+If the client language is English, this option is meaningless unless `Force Japanese` is enabled.

 ## Credits